polterguy/magic/QA.md

 4. Start Magic, both the frontend and the backend, using wither Visual Studio on Windows, or VS Code on OS X. Follow the main description of how to start Magic using [the following tutorial](https://polterguy.github.io/tutorials/getting-started/).
 This ensures that the getting started guide is accurate, according to the current release.
 5. Run through the setup process of Magic, by following the wizard you are given as you [open the URL](http://localhost:4200), which is where the frontend of Magic can be found after starting Magic.
 6. Go to the _"Crudify"_ menu item, and choose your _"magic"_ database, then choose _"All tables"_, and click the crudify button.
+7. Click the _"Home"_ menu item, and verify the _"backend version"_ number is correct according to the upcoming new release that is to be created.

 You have now setup Magic, and you can perform the user tests.
 These tests should also be performed with both a Windows machine, and an OS X machine, to ensure Magic is as portable as possible.